+All projects applying as first-time renewal projects/projects with less than a year of operating data are required to submit supporting documentation for all of the benchmarks that they are attempting to satisfy.
 Renewal projects with less than one year of operating data will be automatically ranked near the bottom of Tier 1, immediately above the Renewal HMIS projects.
 The relative ranking of these projects will be alphabetical.

-B. The community has determined that its Coordinated Entry projects are of high priority for securing the overall operation of the Continuum of Care.
+- C. The community has determined that its Coordinated Entry projects are of high priority for securing the overall operation of the Continuum of Care.
 Moreover, it is difficult to evaluate the performance of Coordinated Entry renewal applications, because different Coordinated Entry projects are focused on different services and subpopulations, e.g., street outreach vs. assessment and referral.
 Therefore, each Coordinated Entry System project will not be scored using a scoring tool, but will instead be measured against a short set of benchmark tools that are designed to assess whether the project is offering enough value to the FMCoC to justify its renewal funding.
 Coordinated Entry projects that pass at least 6 of the 8 benchmarks will be automatically ranked near the bottom of Tier 1, so that they can expect to receive renewal funding.
-Coordinated Entry projects that pass 5 or fewer of the benchmarks may be ranked at the bottom of the Priority Listing in Tier 1 or in Tier 2 or they may be recommended for partial or total involuntary reallocation, at the Review and Rank Panel's discretion.
+Coordinated Entry projects that pass 5 or fewer of the benchmarks may be ranked at the bottom of the Priority Listing in Tier 1 or in Tier 2 or they may be recommended for partial or total involuntary reallocation, at the Review and Rank Panel's discretion. - D. If a program includes data from two different projects (e.g., as the result of consolidation, or as the result of expansion), and a single APR is available that contains data from both projects, then that APR will be used to score the project as normal.
+In accordance with the scoring tools, the project may have its score on utilization factors adjusted upward if the younger portion of the project has less than one full year of operating data.
+The fact that part of the project did not have a full year of operating data will not cause the entire project to remain unscored.